OpenEIT/OpenEIT_Packager/README.md

 ```

 There should be a folder called pydistribution which contains the final packaged python app!
-If not, there is an error.
+If not, there is an error which needs to be fixed before continuing.

 # Final packaging it all together:
-then package the whole thing by running:
+Now package the front end and backend together by running:

 ```
 electron-packager . --icon=icons/macos.icns --platform=darwin --arch=x64 --overwrite --prune=true
 ```

-Now there should be a package contained in "OpenEIT-darwin-x64" which can be distributed and moved from machine to machine.
+There should be a package contained in "OpenEIT-darwin-x64" which can be distributed and moved from machine to machine.

 ## ----